logzio/logz-docs/_source/user-guide/share-kibana/share-kibana-objects.md

 ##### Export objects from Kibana

+You can export data from up to 20 different accounts.
+To export data from more than 20 accounts, you'll need to add all of your available accounts to the search by clicking `Add all accounts`.
+{:.info-box.note}

 The first step is to export your existing dashboards, searches and visualizations out of your Kibana instance.

 1. In **Logs > Kibana**, click  **<i class="li li-gear"></i> (Settings) > Saved objects**